ashpursglove/ashs-modbus-tool/README.md

 - Anything expensive
 - Anything connected to or near soft and squishy humans

-### If you ignore this and something explodes, that’s between you and God.
+### If you ignore this and something explodes, that’s between you and your God.
 ### Modbus will not stop you.

 ---